-The sticktight fleas or the echidnophaga gallinacean are popularly known as hen fleas.
-However, they do not just infest poultry; they are also seen on cats, dogs, people, horses, rodents, rabbits etc. Recently, a sticktight flea was found embedded in the cheek of a 2 year old kid from western part of USA.
+Sticktight fleas or Echidnophaga Gallinacea are popularly known as poultry fleas.
+However, they do not just infest poultry; they are also seen on cats, dogs, people, horses, rodents, rabbits etc. You may have heard the story about the sticktight flea that was found embedded in the cheek of a 2 year old kid from the western part of USA.

-The reason behind the moniker ‘sticktight’ is due to the fact that the echidnophaga gallinacean attaches itself firmly to the host as it engorges with blood.
-The sticktight fleas remain embedded in the host’s integument for prolonged periods.
-Chickens are known to have dark colored flea patches due to these especially in areas beneath their eyes, near the combs and wattles etc.
+The reason behind the moniker ‘sticktight’ is due to the fact that the Echidnophaga Gallinacea attaches itself firmly to the host as it engorges with blood.
+Sticktight fleas remain embedded in the host’s integument for prolonged periods.
+Chickens are known to have dark colored flea patches due to these, especially in areas beneath their eyes, near the combs and wattles etc.

-The sticktight fleas are common in many parts of the United States and have been seen on dogs in South Africa.
-In many parts of New Mexico, the echidnophaga gallinacean has been known to infest cottontail rabbits as well as rodents.
+The sticktight fleas are common in many parts of the United States and are often seen on dogs in South Africa.
+In many parts of New Mexico, the Echidnophaga Gallinacea has been known to infest cottontail rabbits as well as rodents.

-Like other fleas, mainly cat and dog fleas, the echidnophaga gallinacean fleas are characterized by laterally compressed bodies.
-However, unlike the other two kinds of fleas, they lack a ‘moustache area”.
-Additionally, the protonatal ctenidia (combs present on the backside of their heads) of the sticktight fleas are half the size of those of the cat flea.
+Like other fleas, mainly cat and dog fleas, the Echidnophaga Gallinacea are characterized by laterally compressed bodies.
+However, unlike the other two kinds of fleas, they lack a ‘mustache area’.
+Additionally, the protonatal ctenidia (combs present on the backside of their heads) of the sticktight fleas are half the size of those on the cat flea.

 Sticktight fleas have anteriorly flattened and square shaped heads, shorter thoraxes and 2 pairs of hairs behind the antennae.
 They use their stiletto shaped cutting extensors of the maxilla region to embed themselves in the host’s body.
 They measure about 3mm in length.

-Worldwide, the sticktight fleas are known to affect mainly the poultry.
-However, it is not uncommon to see dogs infested by it.
+Worldwide, the sticktight fleas are known to affect mainly poultry.
+However, it is not uncommon to see dogs infested by it too.
 The fleas attach themselves to the hairless parts of the animal’s body such as areas around the eyes, anus, etc.

 - Bullous lesions can also result from the bites of sticktight fleas.
-Young fowls and birds can die from the echidnophaga gallinacean infestations mainly due to anemia.
+Young fowls and birds can die from Echidnophaga Gallinacea infestations, mainly due to anemia.

 - Sticktight fleas are known vectors of deadly diseases such as the plague and murine typhus.
 They are also known to be intermediate hosts of dog tapeworms.